 Then, put in some fertilizer and mix it well.
 On the 2nd tray in the bottom, you put the volcanic rocks in & spray water into it.
 This tray doesn’t have holes.

 After that, sow your adenium seeds in and give them a nice shower of water.
 Then, place the two trays on top of each other.
-If you use this method, make sure to soak your adenium seeds in water for about 24 hours before sowing.
+If you use this method, remember to soak your adenium seeds in water for about 24 hours before sowing.

 After placing the seeds into the soil mix, put the tray somewhere with shade like your porch or patio.
 We can then begin the waiting game.

-Maria’s Garden has a cool YouTube video showing you this complete process:
+Maria’s Garden has a cool YouTube video showing you this fun process:

 Bonus Mix: Soil Coco!